documendous/docrepo/README.md

 * View Preview (if preview has been generated)
 * Download Document (download to your workstation)
 * Upload New Version (only available to document owner or project managers and editors)

+Text-based documents (Word, Excel, PowerPoint, Text files etc.) will have PDFs generated for previews.

+Images (jpeg's, gif's, png's, etc.) will use their own "document" as the preview.

 ##### Folder Detail View